19hours/sg-statutes/Acts/Legal Profession Act.md

 [30/86]

-(6) An application for leave under subsection (4) shall be made by motion.
+(6) An application for leave under subsection (4) shall be made by originating summons.

 [42/2005 wef 01/01/2006]